Executive Team Clinical Team Academic Team Medical Team

-Cathryn Perkins, MA, LPC – Aftercare Program Coordinator/Therapist
+Cathryn Lamb, MA, LPC – Aftercare Program Coordinator/Therapist

 Cathryn was born and raised on the beaches of Southern California, then ventured north to attend University of the Pacific where she earned a Bachelor's of Arts degree in Psychology and played D1 field hockey.
 Prior to settling into her career in mental health, Cathryn traveled the US indulging numerous personal passions.
 After discovering a passion for supporting adolescents and their families while working in a residential treatment center in Arizona, she moved to New York and completed a Master's of Science in Mental Health Counseling from University at Albany (SUNY).
 Cathryn has been a member of the New Leaf Academy team for 10 years, is a licensed therapist in Oregon and is certified in EMDR.
 Recently, Cathryn transitioned into the role of aftercare coordinator, spearheading and developing NLA's aftercare program.